-When entering the tub to remove a build-up of foreign material such as plastic baling twine from the auger tube, firstly follow the 'safe stop' procedure.
+When entering the tub to remove a build-up of foreign material such as plastic baling twine from the auger tube, or to replace the auger paddle shearbolt, firstly follow the 'safe stop' procedure.
 As an extra precaution disconnect the PTO shaft & hydraulic services from the tractor.
-Secure proprietary ladders to the machine to gain access, and climb the ladder and enter the tub with caution, as there is a risk of slipping / falling.
+Enter the tub only via the rear inspection ladder provided.
+Climb the inspection ladder and enter the tub with caution as the steps could be slippery and there is a risk of slipping / falling.